mairen/PrintMemory/README.md

 # PrintMemory

-This is a C program that given a memory address and a length, prints out each byte in that memory in multiple formats to help understand what was stored in it.
+This is a C program that given a memory address and a length, prints out each byte in that memory block in multiple formats to help understand what was stored in it.

+I use this to teach C programming in class.
+This can also be used as a debugger when we don't have access to a better one.

 Features: